Skip to main content

 Throughout his career in Congress, Rep. Larson has continually fought for free and fair elections for the American people, fighting to end the influence of big money in politics.

-Rep. Larson believes we must take action to protect our democracy in the face of attacks from mob rule, foreign nations, and other bad actors.
-This Congress, Rep. Larson is fighting President Donald Trump and Congressional Republicans’ attempts to undermine the right to vote.
-Rep. Larson has:
+Rep. Larson believes we must take action to protect our democracy in the face of attacks from mob rule, foreign nations and a president seeking to impose authoritarian rule.

-Helped introduce the John Lewis Voting Rights Act.
-A direct response to the Supreme Court’s undermining of the Voting Rights Act of 1965, this bill will restore and enhance Americans’ protections from discriminatory voting laws that seek to disenfranchise them.
+Republican attacks on the ballot box are just the latest efforts in a long campaign to restrict the right to vote.
+In a direct response to the Supreme Court decision undermining of the Voting Rights Act of 1965, Rep. Larson helped introduce the John Lewis Voting Rights Advancement Act, which would restore and enhance Americans’ protections from discriminatory voting laws that seek to disenfranchise them.

 Getting Big Money Out of Politics